By Alan McGlade

 "If you have an ICO or a stock, and you want to sell it in a private placement, follow the private placement rules.
 If you want to do any IPO with a token, come see us."

 It turns out that crowdfunding has paved the way for regulatory compliant token offerings.
 Equity crowdfunding is conducted under SEC exemptions including Regulation D for accredited investors, Regulation Crowdfunding or Reg CF for non-accredited investors, and Regulation A+ for accredited and non-accredited investors.
-These same exemptions can be applied to register tokens as securities and conduct token offerings in a fully compliant manner with accreditation, KYC (Know Your Customer) and anti-money laundering checks.
+These same exemptions can be applied to register tokens as securities and conduct token offerings with accreditation, KYC (Know Your Customer) and anti-money laundering checks.
 The sale of security tokens will serve to further accelerate ITOs as a crowdfunding tool.
+If you raise money through an ITO, make sure you let investors know that token offerings are speculative, and investors may lose some or all of the money they invest.

 Not all companies are suitable candidates for token offerings.
 Some are better served by equity crowdfunding and others may do an ITO combined with raising money through an equity offering.
 Either way, crowdfunding is now poised to scale at a vastly accelerated pace with tokens as part of the mix.